 If you click the DevEUI List button, a list of scanned DevEUIs will pop up.
 You can hot-plug the adapter into many Yabbies in sequence to populate the list.
 The list is in CSV format, so it can imported into a spreadsheet easily.

-The 'Reset To Default' button in the top of the right column resets the whole right column to the default settings.
+The 'Reset' button in the top of the right column resets the whole right column to the default settings.
 The 'Existing' button copies the settings from the left column to the right column.
 The 'Save' and 'Load' buttons open a file dialog, to save or restore the right column to disk.
 There are many settings, but only a handful require customization.
 These are highlighted below.

 When the Yabby's parameters were last changed.